lowliet64/binary-assembly-converter/README.md

 ### How to use:

-1 - Fist download and install the Python interpreter in your system.
+1 - Download and install the Python3 interpreter oon your system.

-2 - In entrada.txt, insert instructions 32bits with Binary code (one instruction per line)
+2 - Insert the 32bit instrunctions on the "entrada.txt" file (one per line)

 3 - Run the compilador.py

-4 - Chose one option
+4 - Choose one option

 5 - Check the output in saida.txt